mbasaglia/mini_apps/docs/apps/mini_event.md

 to always show events without having to set up many events throughout the course of several days.

-For the live instance, the server is in Germany, the bot will send notifications based on the server time.
+For the live instance, the bot will send notifications based on the server time.
 The live database might get wiped and recreated periodically so some data will be deleted.